shobhitmshr002/conversation-with-linuxone-using-watson-microservices/README.md

 # Step 1 - Create an IBM Watson Assistant Service

-- 1.1 Create the following service and name it provisioning-conversation-service:
+- Create the following service and name it provisioning-conversation-service:
 [Watson Assistant Service](https://console.bluemix.net/catalog/services/conversation)

-- 1.2 Get IBM Cloud service credentials and add to .env file
+- Get IBM Cloud service credentials and add to .env file

 As you create the IBM Cloud services, you'll need to create service credentials.
 You might get either IAM or username/password based credentials based on the region.

 First of all, move the provisioning-conversation-service/env.sample file to provisioning-conversation-service/.env.

-    If the service credentials from IBM Watson Assistant is username/password based as below populate the username, password and workspace_id and comment out the IAM credentials part.
+    Look after the service credentials from IBM Watson Assistant and note the username/password.
+You will have to update the app.js file in the section // CHANGE HERE WITH THE USERNAME AND PASSWORD PROVIDED IN YOUR IBM WATSON ASSISTANT SERVICE

 # Step 2 - Discover and locally run the provisioning chatbot application